rizwanibinshams/rizwanibinshams/README.md

 Proficient in MongoDB, Express.js, React, and Node.js.
 Experienced in designing user-friendly interfaces with HTML, CSS, and JavaScript.
 Skilled in backend development, API integration, and database management.

 🚀 What Drives Me:

 Constantly learning and embracing new technologies to improve my craft.
 Solving real-world problems through technology and innovation.
 Contributing to open-source projects and collaborating with like-minded developers.

 📈 What I’ve Accomplished:

-Delivered responsive and functional projects like [Project Name 1] and [Project Name 2].
-Proficient in Git for version control and Agile methodologies for project management.
+Delivered responsive and functional projects like geradfashion.shop and fliqu.in Proficient in Git for version control and Agile methodologies for project management.
 Hands-on experience with deploying applications on platforms like Heroku and AWS.

 🌱 What I’m Learning:
 Currently exploring Next.js and enhancing my skills in TypeScript to further expand my expertise.